 It all starts with creating the right content.
 Map out each persona that makes up your online audience.
 Then create content for each persona.

-For retail sites, you can employ any user data that you already have to learn more about your personas.
-Check out browsing behaviors, purchases and personal data like age and location.
+For retail sites, you can employ any user data you already have to learn more about your personas.
+Check out browsing behaviours, purchases and personal data like age and location.

-Then you'll be able to can find ways to present each persona with targeted content, like placing related items on product pages or product recommendations within blog posts.
-You can also get creative with driving users to your site, from email campaigns and social media, to be pushed through a specific content funnel.
+Then you'll be able to find ways to present each persona with targeted content, like placing related items on product pages or product recommendations within blog posts.
+You can also get creative with driving users to your site through email campaigns and social media, to be pushed through a specific content funnel.

-It may seem like a lot of work to research, plan and execute dynamic website personalization, but it will breed better user-experiences, happier visitors, and – most importantly – better conversion rates.
+Research, planning, and executing dynamic website personalization may seem like a lot of work.
+Still, it will breed better user experiences, happier visitors, and – most importantly – better conversion rates.